GU Studies

 - SID: 40 inches

-- Adjustments: Knees flexed slightly for stability; arms flexed at right angle or elevated to clear pelvis; hips and femurs superimposed
+- Adjustments: Flex knees slightly for stability; raise or flex elbows at right angle to clear pelvis.
+Ensure hips and femurs are superimposed.

-- CR: Perpendicular to IR, centered 2 in. above pubic symphysis at midcoronal plane
+- CR: Perpendicular to IR, centered 2 inches above pubic symphysis at midcoronal plane.

-- Pt.
-Instructions: Remain still during voiding, if feasible.
-Suspend at end expiration.
+- Patient instructions: Remain still during voiding if possible.
+Suspend respiration at end of expiration.

 Evaluation Criteria